abiddiscombe/notedeck/README.md

 ![NoteDeck](./media/screenshot.png)

-**Under Construction!** NoteDeck is a browser app for tracking thoughts on virtual draggable sticky notes, it's great for jotting down quick notes, tasks, or code snippets.
+NoteDeck is a React-based browser app for tracking thoughts on virtual and draggable sticky notes, it's designed for jotting down quick notes, tasks, or code snippets.

 The app uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to store a user's notes and settings locally to their browser storage, and does not require a user account to use.
+It is also installable as a Progressive Web App (PWA).

 NoteDeck is built using: